xamarin/Xamarin.Auth/docs/readme.md

 3. Presenting/Lunching UI and authenticating user

-	1. Detecting/Fetching/Intercepting URL change - redirect_url and
+	1. Detecting/Fetching/Intercepting URL change (redirect_url)

 		This sub-step is step needed for NativeUI and requires that custom scheme registration together for redirect_url intercepting mechanism.
 This step